Herbert Richmond: Naval career

 Richmond joined the Royal Navy as a cadet in 1885, serving on the Australian Station and in the Hydrographic Service before qualifying as a torpedo officer in 1897.
 He began to develop a serious interest in naval history while serving in HMS Empress of India in 1897–98, HMS Ramillies in 1899, and HMS Canopus in 1899–1900, turning himself into a first-rate historian without formal university training.

-In 1900–1903 Richmond served in the flagship of the Channel Fleet HMS Majestic.
-Promoted to commander on 1 January 1903, he became first officer in HMS Crescent, flagship of the Cape of Good Hope Station.
+In 1900–1902 Richmond served in the flagship of the Channel Fleet HMS Majestic.
+Promoted to commander on 1 January 1903, he was later the same month appointed to the Naval Ordnance Department as an assistant to the Director of Naval Ordnance.
+In February 1904 he became first officer in HMS Crescent, flagship of the Cape of Good Hope Station.
 He was assigned to the Admiralty in 1906–08, where he served briefly as naval assistant to Admiral John Fisher, 1st Baron Fisher.
 In 1907, inspired by the work of civilian naval historian Julian Corbett, Richmond began archive research concerning the naval aspects of the War of the Austrian Succession, which he completed in 1914, but which was not published until 1920 due to the First World War.

 Promoted to captain, Richmond commanded HMS Dreadnought from 1909 to 1911, then, in 1911–12, the Torpedo School, training ships HMS Furious and HMS Vindictive.
 In 1912 he founded the Naval Review in order to promote innovative thought within the Royal Navy.